wiliwangka/Mahjong-Points-Calculator/README.md

 Fri Dec 02 02:52:48 PST 2022
 Event: Calculate hand

+Fri Dec 02 03:21:08 PST 2022
+Event: Score earned =28
+hand contains:[Daisuushii 大四喜]

 ### Phase 4: Task 3

 ---
-As a reflection of the structure of my classes, I came to realize that a abstract class might be a better fit for the Tile interface in my program for the reason that all Tile implemented class all have the same methods and fields.
-Using a abstract class and present alot of copy/pasting of the same code and makes the code structure cleaner.
+As a reflection of the structure of my classes,I came to realize that I don't really need a Tile interface to represent the variations of different tiles.
+As all my tile class that implement the Tile interface have the same methods and fields, using a interface hierarchy forced me to implement every of the five class I have for tile for basically identical methods.
+Perhapes a abstract class will be better for such a structure which I can just implement the tile super class for the rest of subclass to work.
+This would make my code cleaner and prevent alot of copying and pasting.